ikarus-project/ikarus/docs/website/download.md

   - Add with the `+`-sign a WSL configuration
   - Make sure it is used as default (Move it up with the arrow buttons otherwise)
   -

-# [[Deprecated]] Install directly on Windows
-##  Get a working C++ environment

-- CLion needs to be installed on your computer.
-- Download MinGW with GCC 11 (C++ compiler) from [Winlibs](https://winlibs.com/).
-Choose
-  - `GCC 11.1.0 + LLVM/Clang/LLD/LLDB 12.0.0 + MinGW-w64 9.0.0 - release 2`
-  -  Win64.
-  - 7-zip or zip makes no difference
-- Unpack it in any location of your choice
-- Tell CLion to use the recently downloaded GCC.
-In CLion
-  - Go to `File --> Settings --> Build, Execution, Deployment --> Toolchains`
-  - In the field `Environment`, copy the path where you unpacked the download e.g. `C:\myFolder\mySubFolder\mingw64`
-  - CLion should now detect CMake, the compilers and the debugger

 ## Clone Ikarus

 - Clone the Ikarus repository as you do it with any other repository (e.g. using GitKraken)